ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ---

 ## Application Profiling
-Application profiling can be split into 2 main types - *Instrumentation* and *Sampling*.
+Application profiling can be split into two main types:

+* Instrumentation.
+* Sampling.

 [Streamline](https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer), for example, is a sampling profiler, that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.
-Sampling will only provide a statistical view, but it is less intrusive and has less processing overhead than instrumentation.
+Sampling only provides a statistical view, but it is less intrusive and has less processing overhead than instrumentation.

-The profiler can look at memory, CPU activity and cycles, cache misses, and many parts of the GPU as well as other performance metrics.
-It can also provide a timeline view of these counters to show the application's performance over time.
-This will show bottlenecks, and help you understand where to focus your optimization efforts.
+The profiler can look at memory, CPU activity and cycles, cache misses, and many parts of the GPU, as well as other performance metrics.
+It can also provide a timeline-view of these counters to show the application's performance over time.
+This can reveal bottlenecks, and can help you to understand where to focus your optimization efforts.

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline timeline view")